zanut/git-commands-old/remote-commands.md

    Explain this error.
    > The branch name dev-foo doesn't exist yet, so when we use git checkout, we can't go to an unexisting branch.

-4. The command to push `dev-foo` to `origin` as a **new remote branch** on `origin` is: git push origin dev-foo:dev-foo
+   4. The command to push `dev-foo` to `origin` as a **new remote branch** on `origin` is:
+   > git push origin dev-foo:dev-foo

    5. (Create a local tracking branch for a remote branch) The remote repository (`origin`) has a branch named `e2e-test` that you don't have in your local repository.
    The command to create a new local branch as a copy of the remote `e2e-test` branch that **tracks** the remote branch is:
+   > git checkout -b e2e-test origin/e2e-test

    ```
    Todo There are many commands that will do this.
 You may write one or more than one.
    ```

    6. The command to change the URL of the remote "origin" to a new URL, such as `https://hostname/newuser/new-repo-name`, is:
+   > git remote set-url origin https://hostname/newuser/new-repo-name

    ```
    TODO your answer
    ```